|

 }

-When your agent fetches content over HTTP, include an OA-Telemetry-ID header with a UUID:
+When your agent fetches content over HTTP, include an Content-Telemetry-ID header with a UUID:

 text